 Webjet encourages all employees to report any allegations of misconduct by any employee and/or failures by Webjet to honour its obligations, both legal and ethical, or to comply with its values.
 Employees are able to use a separate third-party website to ensure confidentiality of reporting.
-During FY20, no allegations of misconduct were reported.
+All allegations of misconduct are taken seriously by the Board and senior management.
+During the year, the Company had one allegation of misconduct which was reviewed and closed.
+Resulting actions from the investigation included a written warning, additional training for impacted staff as well as the broader organisation, and a plan to upgrade the Human Resources function to provide additional support in the region.
 Details of the Company's policy are set out in the Webjet Whistleblower Policy as well as the Corporate Social Responsibility (CSR) Statement.